HansvdLaan/viatra-demo/README.md

-viatra-petrinet-simulator
+TRBÄC Verifier
 =========================

-A simple "hello world" example for VIATRA-EMF.
+A verifier for TRBÄC security policies.

 To use in Eclipse, install the following plug-ins:
 * Xtend 2.8 ([Xtext update sites](https://www.eclipse.org/Xtext/download.html))